 There are also rules surrounding tax homes that can become complicated for nurses who take on continuous assignments without having a permanent residence.
 While many recruiters are well-versed in travel contracts, it is best to consult with a tax professional about your unique situation.

 Pros and Cons of Local Travel Nursing

 Still need a little help deciding if becoming a local travel nurse is right for you?
-Let’s take a look at some of the pros and cons of local travel nursing:
+If you're ready, check out our local assignments available.
+Let’s take a look at some of the pros and cons of local travel nursing.

 Security in knowing friends and family are close by